 The mandate includes country-specific monitoring, i.e. the monitoring of legislation, political strategies and other measure of the member states in their fight against racism, xenophobia, anit-Semitism and intolerance.
 ECRI also reviews the concrete impact these measures have on the ground.
 ECRI can make recommendations to the states on initiatives on the local, national and European level as well as general political guidelines.
 The application of other international law instruments can also be monitored by the Commission.

 The mandate further allows country-visits in cooperation with the state concerned.
 In the framework of these visits ECRI usually also meets with representatives of civil society and NGOs (without the presence of state representatives).
 After the visit the Commission enters into a confidential dialogue with the state, which has the opportunity to comment the recommendations of ECRI.

-The last country-visit in Austria by ECRI took place 16 – 20 March 2009.
-The report based on this visit as well as Austrian comments thereto have been published beginning of March 2010.
-At the end of 2012 ECRI published another report on the status of the implementation of its recommendations by Austria.
+The most recent country-visit of Austria by ECRI took place from 3 – 7 November 2014.
+The report (EN) (DE) based on this visit as well as Austrian comments thereto have been published in October 2015.